-REPORT DIRECTION CSS 5-2014.5 2014 WELLBEING GRANT ALLOCATIONS Receive 1. arch 19, 2014 report entitled "2014 Wellbeing Grant" be received for information CSS 6-2014.6 COMMUNITY GARDENS PROGRAM ANNUAL REPORT Receive 1. arch 19, 2014 report entitled "Community Gardens nual Report" be received for information.
-CSS 5-2014.7 BRANT NEIGHBOURHOOD HUB DEVELOPMENT Approve 1. criteria and Park lands, be directed to conduct a feasibility study, and determine a timeline for locating a community hub on Brant Avenue and bring back a recommendation for further on at a future Community and Social Services Committee CSS 5-2014.8 SMOKE FREE OUTDOOR SPACES Approve 1. entitled Sm Free Outdo Disease and Guelph Pub nittee and Council receive the report and presentation toke-free Outdoor Spaces Results from the 2013 Smoke-or Spaces Survey, City of Guelph 2013, by the Chronic d Injury Prevention Team of the Wellington-Dufferin-lic Health Unit's report.
-The report and findings of the Wellington-Dufferin-Guelph
+REPORT DIRECTION CSS-2014.5 2014 WELLBEING GRANT ALLOCATIONS Receive That the April 9, 2014 report entitled "2014 Wellbeing Grant Allocations" be received for information.
+CSS-2014.6 COMMUNITY GARDENS PROGRAM ANNUAL REPORT Receive That the April 9, 2014 report entitled "Community Gardens Program Annual Report" be received for information.
+CSS-2014.7 BRANT NEIGHBOURHOOD HUB DEVELOPMENT Approve That staff be directed to conduct a feasibility study, and determine criteria and a timeline for locating a community hub on Brant Avenue Park lands, and bring back a recommendation for further consideration at a future Community and Social Services Committee meeting.
+CSS-2014.8 SMOKE FREE OUTDOOR SPACES Approve 1.
+That Committee and Council receive the report and presentation entitled Smoke-free Outdoor Spaces Results from the 2013 Smoke-Free Outdoor Spaces Survey, City of Guelph 2013, by the Chronic Disease and Injury Prevention Team of the Wellington-Dufferin-Guelph Public Health Unit's report.

-Public Health Unit be referred to staff for their investigation and follow-up with the Health Unit, and report to Committee on outdoor spaces smoke-free recommendations.
+2. That the report and findings of the Wellington-Dufferin-Guelph Public Health Unit be referred to staff for their investigation and follow-up with the Health Unit, and report to Committee on outdoor spaces smoke-free recommendations.